 - Continuation of connection once you have graduated through the NRHSN Alumni

-The NRHSN also advocates for health students and rural communities on a national level through the development of guidelines, position papers and regular meetings with Federal government.
+The NRHSN also advocates for health students and rural communities on a national level through regular meetings with Federal government and key stakeholders.

 You can find NRHSN position papers here